Skip to content

 required

-The x-coordinates of the control points (length n+1).
-If None, a zero array is created.
+x-coordinates of the control points.
+Must be non-decreasing.
+If None, a zero array is created (placeholder state).

 None